MEET OUR ADVISORY COUNCIL.

 Jim Alkove is the EVP of Security at Salesforce.
 Jim is responsible leading security end to end across Salesforce.
 Prior to joining Salesforce, Jim was the VP of Product Engineering and Security for Nest through the launch of the Nest Cam Outdoor.
 Before Nest, Jim spent 17 years at Microsoft most recently as the Corporate Vice President of Enterprise and Security for Windows where he led the efforts to revitalize commercial Windows through the launch of Windows 10.
 Prior to Windows, Jim held numerous engineering and leadership roles within Microsoft including Chief Security Officer for Xbox where he led the creation of the silicon to cloud security model for Xbox One

-Rich Baich is Wells Fargo’s Chief Information Security Officer.
-Prior to joining Wells Fargo in 2012, Rich was a Principal at Deloitte & Touche where he led the Global Cyber Threat and Vulnerability Management practice.
+Rich Baich is AIG’s Chief Information Security Officer.
+Prior to joining AIG, Rich was the CISO for Wells Fargo and a Principal at Deloitte & Touche where he led the Global Cyber Threat and Vulnerability Management practice.
 Rich’s other security leadership roles include Naval Information Warfare Officer for the National Security Agency, Senior Director for Professional Services at Network Associates (now McAfee) and, after 9/11, as Special Assistant to the Deputy Director for the National Infrastructure Protection Center at the Federal Bureau of Investigation.
 Rich retired after 20+ years of military service.

 Michael Chertoff is the Executive Chairman and Co-Founder of The Chertoff Group, a global advisory firm that provides business strategy, risk management, and mergers and acquisition (M&A) advisory services to clients seeking to secure and grow their enterprises.
 From 2005 to 2009, Mr. Chertoff served as Secretary of the U.S. Department of Homeland Security, where he led the federal government’s efforts to protect our nation from a wide range of security threats.
 Earlier in his career, Mr. Chertoff served as a federal judge on the U.S. Court of Appeals for the Third Circuit and head of the U.S. Department of Justice’s Criminal Division.

-Roland Cloutier is Staff Vice President and Global Chief Security Officer of ADP.
+Roland Cloutier is the Chief Information Security Officer of TikTok.
 Roland Cloutier brings an unprecedented understanding and knowledge of global protection and security leadership to one of the world’s largest providers of human capital management solutions.
 Prior to ADP, Roland served as Vice President and CSO of EMC, was a United States Air Force Combat Security Specialist, and an Aerospace Protection and Anti-Terrorism Specialist for the Department of Defense.
 He also specialized in fraud and healthcare crime as part of the United States Department of Veterans Affairs.

 Rajesh De is a partner in Mayer Brown’s Washington DC office, where he leads the firm’s global Cybersecurity & Data Privacy practice and co-chairs the National Security practice.
 Raj focuses on legal and policy issues at the nexus of technology, national security, law enforcement and privacy.
 Raj has held senior appointments in the White House, the Department of Justice and the Department of Defense.
 Raj returned to Mayer Brown in 2015 after serving as General Counsel at the United States National Security Agency.
 Prior to his service at the NSA, Raj served in the White House as Staff Secretary and Deputy Assistant to the President of the United States, and at DOJ as Principal Deputy Assistant Attorney General for the Office of Legal Policy.